 Here’s a closer look at how Venmo and PayPal measure up.

 Even with these security protections, users should still be on the lookout for scams.
-Some Venmo users have received a fraudulent text about an upcoming charge with instructions on how to cancel it, which asked the user to verify personal information.
+Some Venmo users have received a fraudulent call from someone saying they are from Venmo and need to verify the account.
+They may ask you to provide a verification code you received via text.
 PayPal users have received similar phishing texts and emails from fraudsters.